saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 echo The next command will delete all files in ${CONDA_BASE_ENVIRONMENT}
 ```

-🚨 Warning: the rm command below is irreversible! check the output of the echo command above.
+🚨 Warning: the rm command below is irreversible!
+Check the output of the echo command above.
 To make sure you are deleting the correct directory
 ```
 rm -rf ${CONDA_BASE_ENVIRONMENT}
 ```